 Stationsplein, Adinkerke, Belgium.

-This Tour is currently being built, with details of proposed visits set out below.
-Keep an eye on this web page or subscribe to our monthly email newsletter for updates - there is a form to do this at the foot of this page.
-The final detailed and timed itinerary will be posted here at least four weeks prior to departure.
+The final detailed and timed itinerary is posted below.
 If you would like to join us please send Siobhan an email or call on +44 (0) 7722 724 558 for details on how to secure a place and pay the £165pp deposit for this Tour, or if you have any questions about this Tour.
 Should your plans change, we are happy to return your deposit to you in full provided the date of the return request is more than six weeks before the departure date of the Tour.

 Oude Beersel Geuze